How to work from home: 30 tips for focus & balance

 At the end of the day, leave your desk the way you'd like to see it the next day.

-It’s a good idea to set expectations for your housemates on how to get your attention during work hours.
-For example, when your door is closed, it means they should slide a note under the door instead of knocking.
+It's a good idea to set expectations for your housemates on how to get your attention during work hours.
+For example, when your door is closed, they should slide a note under it instead of knocking.

-If your current job doesn’t let you work from home, consider exploring some roles that let you stay in your pajamas.
-There are a number of ways to work from home, so look for a position that matches up with your skill set.
-Some popular work from home jobs include:
+If your current job doesn't let you work from home, consider exploring some roles that let you stay in your pajamas.
+There are many ways to work from home, so look for a position that matches your skill set.
+Some popular work-from-home jobs include:

 • Blogger: One of the most popular and inexpensive work-from-home jobs, blogging truly offers the freedom to work whenever and wherever you want.
-However, you have to be patient, as it can take some time to build an audience and bring in revenue.
+However, you have to be patient, as it can take time to build an audience and generate revenue.

-• Online educator: Online education provides an alternative for teachers who prefer to work in a virtual classroom.
+• Online educator: Online education offers an alternative for teachers who prefer working in a virtual classroom.
 This profession ranges from tutors to K–12 and adult learning teachers.

 • Virtual assistant: Virtual assistants handle administrative tasks like scheduling appointments and booking flights.
 Working largely behind the scenes, virtual assistants can perform their duties from the comfort of their homes.

-• Transcriptionist: Transcriptionists transcribevoice recordings into writing.
+• Transcriptionist: Transcriptionists transcribe audio recordings into written text.
 This job requires training and certification, as it demands precision and patience.

 • Editor: Being an editor requires focus and precision.
 Editors are experts in refining written work so it reads well, speaks to the correct audience, and is free of grammatical errors.

-• Website tester: Web testers gauge the performance and user experience of a website.
-If you have an eye for good web design and a background in computer science, you’ll likely be a good web tester.
+• Website tester: Web testers evaluate a website's performance and user experience.
+If you have an eye for good web design and a background in computer science, you'll likely be a good web tester.

 • Bookkeeper: Bookkeepers manage financial documents and offer recommendations on spending trends.
 You don't need a degree or certification to become a bookkeeper, as most gain experience and training on the job.